wernerdegroot/karabiner-elements/README.md

 Note that the Symbol layer provides access to <kbd>&lt;</kbd> and <kbd>&gt;</kbd> which are already available on the Upper layer.
 This is to make typing arrows such as `->` and `=>` easier to type (which is pretty common when programming).

 Similarly, <kbd>/</kbd> is availble on both the Symbol layer and the Number layer.
-Although I mostly just use the one from the Number layer, adding <kbd>/</kbd> to the Symbol layer makes a nice complete block of mathematical operators.
+Although I mostly just use the one from the Number layer, adding <kbd>/</kbd> to the Symbol layer nicely completes the square of mathematical operators.

 ### Sticky modifier layer